indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 Field injection only amplifies that in my opinion.
 It takes away the pain of introducing a new dependency.
 I'm not saying that programming should be painful but *autowiring* a new field is so easy that we stop thinking about whether we should actually do it.
 More on that later.

-* service classes with 10+ dependencies seemed to be "normal", this is what everybody does right? one service class per domain object and all domain object related business code is in the service class, grows super large over time, but it's okay right? (https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/)
-* tests used either the spring container (kind of slow) or reflection (kind of a workaround) to inject mocks
-* cargo cult programming, did what everybody else did, without considering if it is good or bad
-* I'm kind of late to the game I think, always did what others around me did
-* classes start out small, 1 or 2 dependencies injected, but it is super easy to add another dependency, just autowire it
-* classes grew larger, just add another dependency, easy
-* classes grow to a monolith
-* violation of single responsibility principle (separation of concerns), but I did not think that would be a problem, did not see it (if constructor is messy, you can feel the pain and want to refactor it)
-* a counter argument might be that it does not violate SRP because the class does everything related to the domain object, right? wrong.
-I'm pretty sure the the class touches other domain entities as well, e.g. save different domain entities in a single transaction

-* controversial topic, I'm sure there's many who use field injection and are quite OK with it
-* as I understand, this can create a never ending discussion/argument/flame war (has created)

 ## What's wrong with field injection?

 As [Oliver Gierke put in his blog](http://olivergierke.de/2013/11/why-field-injection-is-evil/), it's NullPointerExceptions beginning to happen.
 Say you create an instance of your class without a DI container.
 You don't know, without looking at the source, which dependencies are needed for the class to behave correctly.
 So it's just a matter of time until you call a method which in turn calls a dependency that is not initialized.
 He argues that [dependencies need to be communicated publically](http://blog.schauderhaft.de/2012/01/01/the-one-correct-way-to-do-dependency-injection/#comment-2825180814).